JellyRollJunior/hacker-rank-ide/README.md

  - SubArrayDivision1: Think about how work from previous iterations can be reused!
  - ZigZagSequence: I need to practice dealing with indices.
 This easy debug problem took me longer than it should have.
  - PageCount: work through examples carefully.
 Don't lose focus because "this is an easy question ill just rush through it".
+ - TowerBreakers: I need to step back and see the bigger picture.
+Don't get caught up in a single detail.

 #### Medium
  - FlippingTheMatrix: